venkatn41/WeatherApp/README.md

     - Each screen child package is divided into:-

-      1.core : MVP classes
+      1. core : MVP classes
             - Model : Provides methods to make the network calls, with return type as observables.
             - View :  This is responsible for initializing the views and provide them to activity and delegate user                                 interactions to the presenter.
             - Presenter : Takes the observables form model and converts them to subscriptions and handles the user                                       interactions received from View  and it is also responsible for updating the views.

-      2.dagger : Dependency Injection classes
+      2. dagger : Dependency Injection classes

-      3.Activity/fragment
+      3. Activity/fragment